Address: AMG Everland Speedway, 199 Everland-ro, Pogog-eup, Cheoin-gu, Yongin-si, Gyeonggi-do, South Korea

 Circuit type: Permanent road course

-Everland Speedway was South Korea's first permanent racing circuit and developed a strong racing heritage, boosted by its location close to several large metropolitan populations.
-Located in the grounds of the Everland theme park, the Samsung-owned facility has been extensively remodelled in recent years but - caught up in a behind-the-scenes family feud - the track lay dormant for a number of years and now seems set for a future outside of motorsport.
+Everland Speedway (now styled AMG Everland Speedway) was South Korea's first permanent racing circuit and developed a strong racing heritage, boosted by its location close to several large metropolitan populations.
+Located in the grounds of the Everland theme park, the Samsung-owned facility has been extensively remodelled in recent years but - caught up in a behind-the-scenes family feud - the track lay dormant for a number of years and its future may eventually lie outside of motorsport.

 The track opened as in 1995, reportedly due to Samsung chairman (and car enthusiast) Lee Kun-hee wanting to create a motorsport facility close to the capital and near to a car museum that Samsung had already opened.
 Originally called Yongin Motor Park, the circuit changed its name in 1996 in common with the main theme park.